shivaninja/sampledff/README.md

 This project strictly follows constraints to meet requirements:

-Uses only standard C features
+Uses only standard C features & no extra libraries

 Uses unsigned char for dataset storage